Libration2.8 - Understand the causes of lunar libration and its effect on the visibility of the lunar disc

-The image on the right shows the same area of the Moon at different times of the month. you can see how the Mare Crisium moves and other features are visible because of libration.
+The image on this page shows the same area of the Moon at different times of the month. you can see how the Mare Crisium moves and other features are visible because of libration.

 There are several reasons why this takes place.

 - The elliptical orbit of the Moon around the Earth.

 - Our own observing position.